vi88i/vot/README.md

 ![vot](./public/5.png)
 ## Generate link for the poll and share it with voters
 ![vot](./public/7.png)
-## Pollster can results in real-time
+## Pollster can view results in real-time
 ![vot](./public/8.png)